-Read Aloud The teacher (or other reader) models reading behaviors, exposes learners to a variety of text and genres, offers opportunities around speaking and listening, and instills a love of and enjoyment in reading.
+Interactive Read Aloud The teacher exposes learners to a variety of text and genres, offers opportunities around speaking and listening, and instills a love of and enjoyment in reading.
+The teacher utilizes explicit think aloud strategies tied to state standards to model for students how they should be thinking while reading.
 Reader's Workshop Reader's Workshop includes the introduction, practice, and assessment of a variety of reading skills and strategies using authentic text and a gradual release of responsibility.
 The teacher introduces skills and models explicitly in a brief mini-lesson, meets with flexible guided reading and skills groups, provides opportunities for cooperative student groups to work together, and allows time for students to read independently to demonstrate development of learning goals while conferencing with students to assess their development and inform future instruction and groupings.
 Writer's Workshop Writer's workshop also uses the gradual release of responsibility model (I do, We do together, You do together, and You do independently) to develop writing skills with a scaffolded approach to help learners apply processes and gather confidence in writing across a variety of genres.
 Word Study Word study encompasses the progression from phonemic awareness to phonics to decoding and spelling.
 As learners develop, word study progresses to include an understanding of syllabication and affixes and more complex structures.

 Shared Reading Shared reading is an interactive experience where learners share books or other text with support and guidance.
 Readers practice skills, including fluency and expression.